blooo-io/hw-app-acre/README.md

 Returns **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)**&#x20;

-### BtcNew
+### AcreBtcNew

-This class implements the same interface as BtcOld (formerly named Btc), but interacts with Acre hardware app from version 1.0.0 which uses the same APDU protocol as the Bitcoin app version 2.1.0+.
+This class implements the same interface as AcreBtcOld (formerly named Btc), but interacts with Acre hardware app from version 1.0.0 which uses the same APDU protocol as the Bitcoin app version 2.1.0+.
 This protocol is documented at
 <https://github.com/blooo-io/app-acre/blob/develop/doc/acre.md>

-Since the interface must remain compatible with BtcOld, the methods of this class are quite clunky, because it needs to adapt legacy input data into the PSBT process.
+Since the interface must remain compatible with AcreBtcOld, the methods of this class are quite clunky, because it needs to adapt legacy input data into the PSBT process.